-BrushING Your Dog’s Teeth?
-Try These vet-recommended tips for Dog Teeth Cleaning
+Brushing Your Dog’s Teeth?
+Try These Vet-Approved Tips for Dog Teeth Cleaning

 Jump to Section

 Do you get spooked thinking about the vet bill after a dog teeth cleaning?
-Getting a dental cleaning at the vet can be scary for your pet and expensive for you.
+Getting an anesthetic dental cleaning at the vet can be stressful for your pet and expensive for you.
 So what can you do at home to improve your dog’s dental health?
-If you’re wondering how to brush a dog’s teeth at home, keep reading for simple vet-approved tips!
+Developing a healthy dental routine and brushing your dog's teeth on a routine basis can make a huge difference for your dog’s long-term dental health.
+If you’re wondering how to brush a dog’s teeth at home, follow along for some simple vet-approved tips!

 How to brush your dog’s teeth